This article contains the best books on body language with a short introduction.

 Retreating makes you look weak.
 Worse than that, retreating makes you feel weak.
 Your mind and body are one.
 If your body is held in a weak manner, you will feel how you are portraying your value.
 Or lack of value.

 If you lack confidence you can easily boost–not fix–your confidence by correcting your body language.
-Your mind will begin to perceive you as the strong, dominant, lion you are.
-One day, you may be close to becoming the greatest version of yourself.
+Your mind will begin to perceive you as the strong individual you are.
+Correcting your. body language may be the first step to becoming the greatest version of yourself.

 If you like audiobooks, use our Audible partnership and get two free books below at no cost to you.